-The Nominating and Corporate Governance Committee shall at least annually review and reassess the adequacy of the Corporation’s corporate governance principles and recommend any proposed changes to the Board for approval.
+5. The Nominating and Corporate Governance Committee shall provide oversight and make recommendations to the Board regarding corporate governance matters (other than matters delegated by the Board to other Board Committees) and shall, at least annually, review and reassess the adequacy of the Corporation’s corporate governance principles and recommend any proposed changes to the Board for approval.

-The Nominating and Corporate Governance Committee shall at least annually oversee the evaluation of the performance of the Board and management and report such evaluation to the Board.
+7. The Nominating and Corporate Governance Committee shall at least annually oversee the evaluation of the performance of the Board and report such evaluation to the Board.

-The Nominating and Corporate Governance Committee shall discuss developments in law and practice relating to corporate governance and shall make recommendations to the Board regarding such matters, as the Nominating and Corporate Governance Committee determines appropriate
+9. The Nominating and Corporate Governance Committee shall monitor and discuss developments in corporate governance laws and practices and shall make recommendations to the Board regarding such matters, as the Nominating and Corporate Governance Committee determines appropriate.

 The Nominating and Corporate Governance Committee may delegate its authority to the Chair subject to such conditions as the Nominating and Corporate Governance Committee deems appropriate and in the best interests of the Corporation.
 In addition, the Nominating and Corporate Governance Committee may delegate administrative tasks to employees of the Corporation.